 Q: Why does my AdvancePay balance reflect a lower amount than I deposited?

-A: Minimal transaction fees are deducted from some deposits and so a slightly lower amount may be reflected in your balance.
+A: Applicable payment and transaction fees are deducted from some deposits, so a lower amount may be reflected in your balance.

 Q: What credit and debit cards are accepted?

-A: ConnectNetwork accepts any credit card bearing the Visa or Mastercard, or Discover emblems (including debit and check cards) that is associated with a United States billing address.
-These cards can be used to make deposits to AdvancePay Phone, PIN Debit, Trust Fund, Messaging, and Community Corrections (where available).
+A: ConnectNetwork accepts any credit card bearing the Visa or MasterCard logo (including debit and check cards) that is associated with a United States billing address.
+These cards can be used to make payments and deposits for all services (where available).